svn2github/scantooldotnet/trunk/scantool/readme.txt

 ============ Introduction ============
 ======================================

-ScanTool.net OBD-II Software for ElmScan (Windows version) is free software that allows you to use your computer and an inexpensive hardware interface to read information from your car's computer.
+ScanTool.net OBD-II Software for ElmScan is free software that allows you to use your computer and an inexpensive hardware interface to read information from your car's computer.
 Version 1.10 allows you to read trouble codes and see their descriptions, clear the codes and turn off the "Check Engine" light, and display real-time sensor data such as RPM, Engine Load, Vehicle Speed, Coolant Temperature, and Timing Advance.

-For more information about the ElmScan OBD-II interface, please visit our website located at http://www.ScanTool.net
+For more information about the ElmScan OBD-II interface, please visit our website, located at http://www.ScanTool.net.

 ======================================
 ===== Minimum System Requirements ====
 ======================================

 Windows:
-   - 486DX 25Mhz Processor
+   - 486DX 25Mhz Processor or better
    - 4Mb RAM
    - Windows 95 or higher
    - DirectX 7 or newer